What can you tell us about your new release, A Summer of Surprises?

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.

-The post Interview with Christine Brae, Author of The Year I Left appeared first on NewInBooks.
+The post Interview with Judith Keim, Author of A Summer of Surprises appeared first on NewInBooks.